noisette44/uCrop-n-Edit/README.md

-# uCrop - Image Cropping Library for Android
+# uCrop'n'Edit - Image Cropping + Editing Library for Android

+### This is a fork of "uCrop" Image Cropping Library for Android with additional Brightness and Contrast functionallity.

 #### This project aims to provide an ultimate and flexible image cropping experience.
 Made in [Yalantis] (https://yalantis.com/?utm_source=github)